theturboturnip/harper/demo.md

 Harper can be a lifesaver when writing technical documents, emails or other formal forms of communication.

-Harper works everywhere, even offline.
-Since your data never leaves your device, you don't need to worry aout us selling it or using it to train large language models, despite of the consequences.
+Harper works everywhere, even when you're not online.
+Since your data never leaves your device, you don't need too worry aout us selling it or using it to train large language models, despite of the consequences.